 - How Not to Feel Overwhelmed While Planning – Planning the perfect trip to Europe can be daunting and overwhelming.
 I’ve been there and I understand, but I can tell you from years of experience that the more you plan your trip, the more anxiety you will face.

 - How to Save for Your Trip – Is money stopping you from taking the trip of your dreams?
-Here are 22 easy ways to cut down on your daily expenses so you can save money to travel to Europe.
+Here are 22 easy ways to cut down on your daily expenses so you can save money to backpack Europe.

 - Ultimate Packing List for Female Travelers – In this post, Kristin Addis shares her packing insights for women, so that you can travel just about anywhere without spending a fortune on gear.